-In 1,313 interviews with CFW/LIW laborers covering 22 provinces, all respondents (100%) confirmed they had worked on the sub-projects, 9% of whom said that someone else from their household had done so.
+In 1,313 interviews with CFW/LIW laborers covering 22 provinces, all laborers (100%) confirmed they had worked on the sub-projects, 9% of whom said that someone else from their household was working as a laborer.
 Each laborer worked for an average of 28 days, paid at an average of AFN 450 per day.